abbradar/netwire/README.md

 help to read `a*b + c` mathematically as $a(t) b(t) + c(t)$ and read
 `time` as simply $t$.

 So far we have seen wires that ignore their input.
-The following wire, found in the `netwire-frp` package, uses its input:
+The following wire uses its input:

+    import FRP.Netwire

     integral 5